nesscs/NessVMS_OS/README.md

 Congratulations, You're done.
 Try the disk out on a new machine.
+REMEMBER this disk will wipe the contents of any machine you commence the install on.

 #### Bug or suggestion?
 Feel free to report any problem :)